Spring Garden Revival

 What Neighborhoods Do We Serve Throughout Easton, MA?

-Easton’s neighborhoods each present unique plant community and environmental characteristics.
-Historic North Easton features mature oak-maple canopies and moderate invasive pressure (notably bittersweet and buckthorn), with many properties under Conservation Commission jurisdiction due to proximity to wetlands.
-South Easton and Five Corners have a mix of native and ornamental plantings, with recent developments showing young landscapes and lighter invasive infestations.
-The Furnace Village area, near Zone II wellhead protection, requires careful chemical use and restoration planning.
-Easton Center and Borderland State Park neighborhoods have high-value properties, mature trees, and strict HOA or Historic District standards.
-Restoration opportunities abound, from woodland understory enhancement to pollinator gardens, often in partnership with MA Audubon and local land trusts.
-Infrastructure complexity varies, with older areas facing narrow streets and dense utilities, while newer developments offer better equipment access but require adherence to modern landscape standards.
+Easton’s neighborhoods each present unique plant community and infrastructure characteristics.
+Historic North Easton features mature oak and maple canopies, with moderate invasive pressure (bittersweet, buckthorn) and proximity to wetlands requiring Conservation Commission oversight.
+South Easton and Five Corners have a mix of native and ornamental species, with recent developments showing young plantings and lighter invasive infestations.
+Easton Center and Furnace Village face higher utility density and narrow streets, complicating equipment access.
+Borderland and Wheaton Farm areas are adjacent to conservation land, with rare species habitat and water quality protection zones (Zone II) requiring additional permits and chemical restrictions.
+Restoration opportunities abound, from woodland understory enhancement to pollinator gardens, often coordinated with MA Audubon and local land trusts.
+Community standards vary, with some areas under HOA or Historic District review for plant selection and landscape character.

 Easton Municipal Ordinances for Plant Removal Equipment Operation & Commercial Service Standards